-Semester 1: Issues in Contemporary Music: weekly seminars on a variety of substantial and influential works, analysis, aesthetic and perceptual issues and aspects of performance.
+Semester 1: Issues in Contemporary Music: 5 fortnightly seminars on a variety of substantial and influential works, analysis, aesthetic and perceptual issues and aspects of performance.
 The course requires extensive listening.
-Tutorials follow on and initial compositional ideas are work-shopped by NME towards the end of term.
+5 alternating tutorials.

-Conductors: As above, but including conducting the University Chamber Orchestra and a specially constituted vocal ensemble.
+Conductors: As above, but including conducting either designated instrumental ensembles (orchestral conductors) or a specially constituted vocal ensemble (choral conductors).

 Accompanists: As for instrumentalists, but focused on the role of accompanist rather than soloist.